1st Note

 NP-35 vs PSR-E373

-The NP-35 scores higher in Touch Reality, while the PSR-E373 edges ahead in Night Practice and Portability.
-Choose the NP-35 if you prioritize realistic touch.
+The NP-35 scores higher in piano-like touch, while the PSR-E373 is stronger in quiet practice and portability.
+Choose the NP-35 if piano-like touch matters most.

 Yamaha PSR-E373 →